Expanding the Role of Extension Professionals in National Drought Monitoring

 Daily Erosion Project and Agricultural Conservation Planning Framework-Extension Tools for Addressing Soil and Water Degradation

 To further knowledge of the DEP and ACPF tools, two, two-day trainings for Extension personnel in water resources and watershed managers was conducted.
 This training required the development of training materials for DEP and enable users to better navigate the DEP website and interpret the results contained therein.
 Focusing Extension and outreach planning and educational energy in these watersheds offered a disproportionate benefit to water (and soil) quality.
 The ACPF was then used to suggest site appropriate Best Management Practices (BMPs) in addition to practices that are generally applicable, such as no- till, strip-till, and cover crops.

 Professor, Agronomy and Iowa Water Center, Iowa State University

-This program will provide technical in-service training and program curriculum on 1) land use of riparian ecosystems and 2) manure and nutrient management for Extension Specialists, Extension Agents and Educators at Regional Universities, Community Colleges and 1994 Institutions within the Great Plains Region.
-The program will be comprised of an in-service training held within North Dakota and South Dakota/Nebraska.
-The in-service will be at least one day with half of the in-service allocated to each of the topic areas.
-Each in-service will be formatted to include a classroom component, a hands-on technical component, and wrap- up discussion.
-The technical training portion of the in-services will help demonstrate assessment methods, sampling techniques and exhibit management practices.
-This hands-on training will engage participants and project partners resulting in co-learning and co-discovery of new knowledge.
+This program provided technical in-service training and program curriculum on 1) land use of riparian ecosystems and 2) manure and nutrient management for Extension Specialists, Extension Agents and Educators at Regional Universities, Community Colleges and 1994 Institutions within the Great Plains Region.
+The program was comprised of an in-service training held within North Dakota and South Dakota/Nebraska.
+Each in-service was formatted to include a classroom component, a hands-on technical component, and wrap- up discussion.
+The technical training portion of the in-services helped demonstrate assessment methods, sampling techniques and exhibit management practices.

 Extension Livestock Environmental Stewardship Specialist, North Dakota State University